William Roger Paton: Early life and family

-Paton was born at Old Machar (Aberdeen, Scotland), son of John Paton (1818-1879) and Eliza Deborah Burnett (died 1860).
+William Roger Paton was born at Old Machar, Aberdeen, Scotland, son of John Paton (1818 – 1879) and Eliza Deborah Burnett (died 1860).

-His father, John Paton (Esq., of Ferrachie and Grandholme or Grandhome), was educated in Eton College and was in military, initially in the Aberdeenshire militia as major and later colonel and deputy lieutenant of Aberdeenshire, as well as a magistrate.
+His father, John Paton (Esq., of Ferrachie and Grandholme or Grandhome) was educated at Eton College.
+He was in the military, initially in the Aberdeenshire militia as major and later colonel and deputy lieutenant of Aberdeenshire, and was also a magistrate.
 His mother Eliza Deborah Burnett was the daughter of Thomas Burnett of Kepplestone, also from Aberdeenshire.
-They married on 11 June 1844 and they had five children, four daughters (Mary-Louisa, Ida-Margaret-Helen, Sarah-Matilda and Elisabeth-Bertha) and one son (the fourth child), William Roger, born at 10 Chanonry, Old Aberdeen, on 9 February 1857.
+They married on 11 June 1844, and they had five children: four daughters (Mary-Louisa, Ida-Margaret-Helen, Sarah-Matilda and Elisabeth-Bertha) and one son (the fourth child), William Roger, born at 10 Chanonry, Old Aberdeen, on 9 February 1857.
 His mother died three years later on 24 February 1860 at the age of 37.
-In 1862, his father married Catherine Margaret, daughter of Col. Lumsden.
+In 1862, his father married Catherine Margaret, daughter of Colonel Lumsden.

 Education

 He was educated at the same school as his father, Eton College, Windsor, where he studied from 1871 to 1873, boarding at Edward Peake Rouse's house and later on at Oscar Browning's.
-On 23 October 1876, at the age of 19 he became a student at University College, Oxford, where he took a first in "Classical Moderations" in 1877.
+On 23 October 1876, at the age of 19 he became a student at University College, Oxford, where he took a first in Classical Moderations in 1877.
 The following year, he changed direction, starting legal studies for the bar at Middle Temple, London.
-Later on he returned to Oxford and obtained a third in Classics «Literae Humaniores» in 1880.
+Later on he returned to Oxford and obtained a third in Classics Literae Humaniores in 1880.
 Even though he was not called to the bar, he continued to be involved with Middle Temple until 1884.

 Later on, in 1900, the University of Halle awarded Paton an honorary PhD.

 Marriage and life in the South

-He was married in 1885 to Irene Olympitis (1869/70–1908 Paris, daughter of Emmanuel Olympitis, mayor of Kalymnos), a woman from the island of Kalymnos who had a plot of land in Myndos (Gümüşlük) but he later moved to Chios and Lesbos so that his sons could attend high school there.
+He was married in 1885 to Irene Olympitis (1869/70 – 1908, Paris, daughter of Emmanuel Olympitis, mayor of Kalymnos), a woman from the island of Kalymnos who had a plot of land in Myndos (Gümüşlük) but he later moved to Chios and Lesbos so that his sons could attend high school there.